 Self-administration is becoming an increasingly popular area among steroid users.
 It has many advantages for people as it promotes better clinical skills and access to medication.
 However, it is also associated with certain risks, such as drug overdose, misdiagnosis, prolonged use, and drug abuse (cycling).

-Even though steroids do not cause the same effects like other drugs, they can still lead to a substance use disorder.
-This condition usually occurs when an individual keeps using steroids, even though many profound consequences are involved.
+Even though steroids do not cause the same effects as other drugs, they can still lead to a substance use disorder.
+This condition usually occurs when an individual uses steroids, even though many profound consequences are involved.
 The most severe form of steroid abuse is addiction.
 Some people might continue using steroids despite experiencing physical problems and adverse effects on their behavior.
 Some steroid users may also turn towards other drugs, like opioids, to improve irritability and sleep problems caused by the constant use of steroids.

 Steroid addiction often causes the following withdrawal symptoms:

 - Sleep disturbance